 - Take the time to define beds using a spade shovel.
 Create an edge that the mulch can rest against to avoid it spilling onto your lawn.

 - Cultivate the soil before laying mulch by removing any weeds.
 Re-treat the soil with a slow release weed inhibitor.
 Or, you could lay a weed blocking cloth over the dirt to block sunlight.

 - Try and build up the beds to create proper drainage.
-You want to avoid standing water in planting beds that are mulch.
+You want to avoid standing water in planting beds.